tomhartke/knowledge-graph-from-GPT/README.md

-# A knowledge graph from GPT-3
+# A knowledge graph from GPT

 ## High-level description
 This program is meant to create an external memory module for a language model, and ultimately provide